geudde/attic-chest/pages/06.season-5/08.meeting-65/03.belle/docs.md

 “I vote for its continuance,” said the Chaplain with a gracious smile.
 “One of my order has maliciously compared celibacy to a fly in the heart of an apple which lives and dies unknown; but I consider it an useful bee, busied in collecting *only* the *honey* of life, and provided with a powerful sting to revenge insults.”

-<span data-tippy="Page Missing" class="red">[&ensp;.&ensp;.&ensp;.&ensp;]</span>
+“For myself,” said Dr Cardamom, “I brave the sarcasms levelled at *me* because I have attached myself to this institution, whose champion I remain.
+Many who ride in the full-loaded stage-waggon of wedlock, would prefer the light untaxed cart of celibacy, which pays no tolls at the turn-pike of care.”

+“Our machine would have travelled very smoothly on,” retorted Sister Squib looking askance at our male dependants, “if we had not hired *four supernumerary mules!”*

+“Truly,” added Mrs Nettletop, “I dare say these gentlemen would have Tabby Hall managed like the little town abroad where the four greatest dunces are chosen to govern.
+And I must say we should not have got into such disgrace if some people had minded poor Mr Scratch’s confluescence instead of dropping love songs among my cabbages, and writing long tell-tale letters to the Attic Chest.”

+Dr Cardamom rose instantly, with a Ciceronian air — “I plead guilty,” said he, “to the Vice-President’s first charge.
+The fragment found in the hermitage is *mine*.
+I had once a lover’s hopes, which I determined to conceal till my fortune equalled my ambition.
+After an absence of twenty years, I found the object of those hopes, blind, infirm, and buried in the nunnery of her own creation.
+But it seemed not impossible to unclose the eye whose light was once so beautiful, and to preserve the life which still seems a part of mine.
+For this purpose, I accepted the office of physician to this sisterhood, and disguised my name, my voice, and even my manners.
+Cynical buffoonery is the most convenient mask; but I now feel that real affection cannot wear one.”

+St Agnes started, and for the first time, lifted the bandeau from her eyes.
+They seemed to have recovered all their brightness, and all her soul shone in them as she exclaimed, “William Balvenie!”

-the rest of the scene.
+But why should I proceed?
+If your heart, Mr Editor is as well-filled as your Chest, you will imagine the rest of the scene.
 You will guess all that was said, or rather, all that was *not said*; for more tears than words were spent on this occasion.
 The Chaplain, who seems to have been Dr Balvenie’s accomplice, produced a special license, and in two hours we saluted St Agnes by a new name.
 Never were seven gayer brides-maids.
 Even the grins of Messrs Julep and Scratch were natural.
 In my careless mirth I said to Willoughby Woodbine, “We, whose hearts are made of cork or elastic rubber, know nothing of these romantic affections.”

 “True,” he replied, “but as a heart composed of elastic rubber can wipe out all mistakes, I give you mine!”